FlameF0X/LM-From-Scratch/doc-1/01_data_preparation.md

 ## Dataset: DialogMLM-50K

 For this project, we use the **DialogMLM** dataset—a corpus of multi-turn dialogue examples suitable for masked language modeling.
-While you can use any text dataset, DialogMLM-50K provides a clean and compact benchmark for fast iteration and experimentation.
+While you can use any text dataset, DialogMLM provides a clean and compact benchmark for fast iteration and experimentation.

 We load the dataset using the 🤗 HuggingFace Datasets library: